Basic Emergency Kit

 Baofeng UV5R Ham Radio

-FYI: In times of crises, the authorities will turn to private ham operators for help in getting comms setup.
-It’s a longtime communication hero in disaster zones and still used today as the daily goto for first responders.
-Just be warned, it’s specialized equipment and knowledge that’s harder to find and it comes with a learning curve.
-It’s something you need to deal with now and not when you’re in trouble!
-Our ham radio post is the best place to get started and you won’t find an easier step-by-step guide.
+In a crisis, the authorities will turn to private ham operators for assistance in setting comms up.
+It’s a longtime communication hero in disaster zones and is still used today as the daily go-to for first responders.
+Just be warned, ham radio is specialized equipment and knowledge that’s harder to find.
+It also comes with a learning curve, which you should deal with now and not when you’re in trouble!
+Our ham radio post is the best place to start – you won’t find a more straightforward step-by-step guide than this.

 First Aid Kit, Extra Keys for Your Car and House